andrasq/node-qlist/Readme.md

 Initially designed as a drop-in replacement for the nodejs immediate queue, it had the same append / peek / remove / shift / isEmpty methods.
-During the work with setImmediate, the remove method was found to be redundant, and instead removal fas folded into the setImmediate callback validity test.
+During the work with setImmediate, the remove method was found to be redundant, and instead removal was folded into the setImmediate callback validity test.

 QList is implemented as a double-ended queue (though currently just two of the four traditional methods are written).